ikeman09/CDK-Serverless/README.md

-# AWS CDK template for REST APIs using Lambda functions and API Gateway
+# AWS CDK template for REST APIs using Lambda Functions and API Gateway

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 ## Install AWS CDK CLI and AWS SAM CLI